 In January 2020, the Company's board of directors adopted the GlycoMimetics, Inc. Inducement Plan (the Inducement Plan).
 The Inducement Plan provides for the grant of nonstatutory stock options, restricted stock awards, restricted stock unit awards, stock appreciation rights and other forms of stock awards to individuals not previously an employee or director of the Company as an inducement for such individuals to join the Company.
 Unless otherwise stated in an applicable stock option agreement, one-fourth of the shares subject to an option grant under the Inducement Plan will typically vest upon the first anniversary of the vesting start date, with the balance of the shares vesting in a series of thirty-six successive equal monthly installments as of the first day of each month measured from the first anniversary of the vesting start date, subject to the new employee's continued service with the Company through the applicable vesting dates.
 Upon termination of employment by reasons other than death, cause or disability, any vested options will terminate 90 days after the termination date, unless otherwise set forth in a stock option agreement.
 Stock options generally terminate 10 years from the date of grant.
 There were 500,000 shares of common stock reserved under the Inducement Plan at its adoption date.
+In August 2021, the Company's board of directors adopted an amendment to the Inducement Plan to increase the number of shares reserved to 2,000,000 shares, and in January 2022 the Company's board of directors adopted an amendment to the Inducement Plan to further increase the number of shares reserved to 3,000,000 shares.
+As of December 31, 2022, there were 656,383 shares available for future grants under the Inducement Plan.

-A summary of the Company's stock option activity under the Inducement Plan for the year ended December 31, 2020 is as follows:
+A summary of the Company's stock option activity under the Inducement Plan for the year ended December 31, 2022 is as follows: